Courtney8606/ShoppingBasketChallenge/bites/03_variables_and_visibility.md

 ## Challenge

 Can you find the problem in the following program?
-Make the fix, so the code prints "Hello Makers" when run into `node`.
+Make the fix, so the code prints "Hello Makers" when typed into the `node` REPL.

 ```javascript
 const greeting = 'Hello ';